ColdBox/coldbox-zero-to-hero/OUTLINE.md

 ![SoapBox](steps/images/soapbox.png)

-This course will focus on building a real Twitter clone; SoapBox, based on different concepts and tool methodologies.
+This course will focus on building a real micro-blogging app; **SoapBox**, based on different concepts and tool methodologies.
 We will use ColdBox features, including Behavior Driven Development (BDD) testing and leveraging several ForgeBox modules.

 > (All commands assume we are in the `box` shell unless stated otherwise.)